How-To Compliance

 Common Tip Credit Mistakes

-Counting auto-gratuities as tip credit-eligible tips.
-Mandatory service charges are wages, not tips.
-They don't count toward the tip credit or toward the W-2 Code TP amount.
+Counting auto-gratuities as tip-credit-eligible tips.
+Mandatory service charges are wages, not tips, and they do not belong in Code TP either.

 Miscalculating overtime.
-The most common error: multiplying the cash wage by 1.5 instead of starting from the full minimum wage.
-See the penalty calculator for what this error costs at scale.
+The most common error is multiplying the reduced cash wage by 1.5 instead of starting from the full applicable minimum wage.

 Frequently Asked Questions

 What is a tip credit?
-A tip credit allows employers to count a portion of an employee's tips toward the minimum wage obligation.
-Federally, the maximum tip credit is $5.12 per hour, bringing the required cash wage down to $2.13.
+A tip credit lets an employer count part of an employee's tips toward the minimum wage obligation, subject to federal, state, and local limits.

-How many states allow a tip credit in 2026?
-43 states plus D.C. allow some form of tip credit.
-Seven states -- Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington -- prohibit it entirely.
+Which states do not allow tip credit in 2026?
+Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington.

 Check Your Compliance Now